ethereum/ethereum-org-website/docs/applying-storybook.md

 )
 ```

-As you go and make adjustments to the component itself or it's variant styles, Storybook will hot reload and those changes will appear in the stories that emphazise them.
+As you go and make adjustments to the component itself or it's variant styles, Storybook will hot reload and those changes will appear in the stories that emphasize them.